sanjay7178/cc-doc/content/en/docs/concepts/configuration-management.md

 categories: [cc-backend]
 tags: [Developer]
 ---

 ## Release versions

-Versions are marked according to [semantic versioning] (https://semver.org).
+Versions are marked according to [semantic versioning](https://semver.org).
 Each version embeds the following static assets in the binary:

 * Web frontend with javascript files and all static assets
 * Golang template files for server-side rendering
 * JSON schema files for validation
 * Database migration files

 The remaining external assets are:

 * The SQL database used
 * The job archive
 * The configuration files `config.json` and `.env`